TheTallJerry/TheTallJerry/README.md

 Markus is an online grading and assignment submission platform made in house by UofT professors and used in several universities.
 I've used it many times myself.

-For the 8 months from January 2022 to August 2022, I contributed to Markus's codebase in the form of volunteering, alongside other students, under the supervision of Professor David Liu.
+For the 8 months from January 2022 to August 2022, and the 4 months from September 2023 to December 2023, I contributed to Markus's codebase in the form of volunteering, alongside other students, under the supervision of Professor David Liu.
 I see it as an inexpensive way of giving back to the community :)

-And since August 2023 till now, I've been at it again!